 The Wielermuseum Roeselare is housed in a former church, just outside the entrance is this plaque that reads Cycling is Religion – in several languages.

-The entrance feels like it wants to draw you inside, it tells you come and see what’s inside.
+The entrance feels like it wants to draw you inside, it tells you to come and see what’s inside.

-The centerpiece is the altar with a huge iron cross welded together from old bike components – the Croix de Fer, representing the cross at the Col de la Croix de Fer in the Alps, featured in the Tour de France 16 times.
+The centrepiece is the altar with a huge iron cross welded together from old bike components – the Croix de Fer, representing the cross at the Col de la Croix de Fer in the Alps, featured in the Tour de France 16 times.
 Behind the cross is cycling jerseys worn by the icons in cycling, among them Fausto Coppi, Laurent Fignon.

 There are two aisles on each side of the altar with memorable from giants in the cycling world.
 Such as the Eddy Merckx display too

 The Lance Armstrong confession booth in the altar for the sinners – the dopers, Lance Armstrong confession booth plays a video of his revelatory interview with Oprah Winfrey.